NISH-Original/Eclipse_CPSC_427/README.md

 - Provides real-time performance feedback during gameplay

 #### `[7] Playability: 2-minutes of non-repetitive gameplay`
-- TODO: add information
+- TODO: add gameplay information

 #### `[8] Stability: Minimal lag`
-- The game consistently runs at around 70 FPS on a dedicated gaming laptop (13th-gen Intel i7 CPU, Nvidia RTX 4060 GPU, 16GB RAM), with higher framerates when less chunks are loaded to the screen
+- Our game consistently runs at around 70 FPS on a dedicated gaming laptop (13th-gen Intel i7 CPU, Nvidia RTX 4060 GPU, 16GB RAM), with higher framerates when less chunks are loaded to the screen
-- TODO: add more information about lag
+- Our game may lag on lower-end devices due to our advanced lighting system and infinite world generator

 #### `[9] Stability: No crashes, glitches, or unpredictable behaviour`
-- TODO: add information
+- Crash-causing issues that we have identified have been fixed
+- There may still be occasional undesired behaviours due to non-urgent bugs that have been identitfied but not yet fixed

 #### `[10] README: All README sections and sub-sections above are completed as described`
-- TODO: complete all sections
+- TODO: Complete README

 #### `[11] Software Engineering: Test plan that covers game play and excepted outcomes`
 - Our test plan is [here](doc/test-plan.pdf)